truenas/middleware/docs/userguide/index.rst

 system.
 Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the CIFS shares on the FreeNAS® system.

-**NOTE:** if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
+.. note:: if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
    Directory Services → NT4 instead.

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
 If you are not running FreeNAS® 9.3-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.